mansuradeola/Salon-Revenue-Customer-Retention-Analysis/README.md

 ### Project Overview

-I analyzed salon transaction data to identify peak periods, revenue drivers, and customer retention patterns using Excel and Tableau.
+This project analyzes Xploit Unisex Salon’s transaction data to uncover insights on customer behavior, revenue trends, and retention patterns.

+The goal is to provide data-driven recommendations to improve salon revenue and customer loyalty.

+---

 ### Data Sources